-I’ve been writing off and on since I was 11, and publishing since 1987.
-I studied English and writing at University, then going about things backwards in my usual way, I studied plants and bugs at college.
-With this education and a retail and restaurant background, I logically became a Park Ranger and Peace Officer Third Class and specialized in nature and local history walks and talks.
+I’ve been writing off and on since I was 11, publishing since 1987, and gardening since I was 6.
+I studied English and writing at UC San Diego and UC Berkeley, and then going about things backwards in my usual way, I studied plants and bugs at Mesa college.
+With this education and a retail and restaurant background, I logically became a County of San Diego Senior Park Ranger and Peace Officer Third Class, specializing in nature and local history walks and talks.
 After ten years I left the service and I became a middle school librarian in Bonsall, a tiny town next to Fallbrook, the avocado capital of the world and my home.
 Eight years later I changed again and was a seasonal tour guide for the San Diego Zoo Safari Park.
-Then I discovered permaculture and now I own and operate Finch Frolic Garden, a permaculture habitat, and have devoted myself to passing on methods of sustainable living and gardening without chemicals.
+Then I discovered permaculture and now I own and operate Finch Frolic Garden, a permaculture habitat, and have devoted myself to passing on methods of regenerative living and gardening without chemicals.

 My two adult children mean everything to me, and if I can make the world even a little better for them, then whatever I do is worth the effort.